-SDC Taygota LINI Indicator Macdi Nii NIF Values NIF Values Tachwalagias SDG Targets UN Indicator MoSPI-NIF 2018 2019 Technologies 6.1 By 2030, achieve universal and equitable access to safe and affordable drinking water for Proportion of population using safely managed drinking water services Percentage of Population getting safe and adequate drinking water within premises through Pipe Water Supply (PWS) (similar to 1.4.1) 37.85 (Rural) 40.50 (Rural) Grundfos AQpure: This is an easy-to-install ultrafiltration-based water treatment system.
-It produces drinking water by filtering bacteria, viruses and particles from the raw water source (like ground water, rivers, lakes and ponds).
-It can be additionally attached with a sedimentation system or a sand filtration system.
-It is completely solar-powered, requires very little maintenance and has a remote sensing feature that makes it very suitable centralized supply of water in remote, off-grid locations. all Percentage of population using an improved drinking water source (Rural) 95.81 - Agua Clara: This organization aims at innovating solutions targeted at improving global access to affordable and safe drinking water.
-It facilitates construction of a water storage, treatment and distribution system in rural areas through community labour/participation and materials/resources available locally.
-It also trains the local community on operation and maintenance of these simple technologies developed by their researchers for simplicity and affordability.
-They have partnered with the Tata-Cornell Institute for Agriculture and Nutrition (TCI) and its projects are active in Jharkhand and Odisha in India.
-They have provided filtered and disinfected tap water in remote areas at one-third of the standard cost.
+NIF VALUES TECHNOLOGIES 2018 2019 37.85 (rural) 40.50 (rural) Grundfos AQpure.
+This is an easy-to-install ultrafiltration-based water treatment system.
+It produces drinking water by filtering bacteria, viruses and particles from the raw water source (such as ground water, rivers, lakes and ponds).
+It can also be attached to a sedimentation system or a sand filtration system.
+It is fully solar-powered, requires very little maintenance and has a remote sensing feature that makes it a very suitable centralised supply of water in remote, off-grid locations.
+95.81 - Agua Clara.
+This organisation aims at innovative solutions targeted at improving global access to affordable and safe drinking water.
+It facilitates the construction of a water storage, treatment and distribution system in rural areas through community labour/participation and materials/resources available locally.
+It also trains the local community on the operation and maintenance of these simple technologies developed by their researchers for simplicity and affordability.
+It has partnered with the Tata-Cornell Institute for Agriculture and Nutrition (TCI) and its projects are active in Jharkhand and Odisha in India.
+They have provided filtered and disinfected tap water in remote areas at one third of the standard cost.
 In their latest project in Odisha, the systems are designed to be sustainable for the villages, costing around \$1-2 per household per month.
-JanaJal Water-on-wheels (WOW) Water ATMs: This is a portable, solar powered water kiosk technology.
-The product itself is a mobile water ATM built on a battery operated evehicle enabling last metre delivery to residential areas in both rural and urban areas.
-So far, however, their projects have only been operating in major cities (Delhi NCR, Mumbai and Surat).
-Their business model relies mostly on contributors/CSR activities but also allows individuals to rent these water ATMs and run them as their own ventures.
-6.2 By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water Proportion of households having access to toilet facility (Urban & Rural) 50.90% (2015- 16) for rural Toilets Eram Scientific's smart toilets: Along with having self-cleaning automatic washing mechanisms, Eram Scientific has product variants with solar technology and portability features.
-Their toilets need water supply and can be attached to any septic tank.
-The prices of their toilets range from Rs.
+JanaJal Water-on-wheels (WOW) water ATMs.
+This is a portable, solar-powered water kiosk technology.
+The product itself is a mobile water ATM built on a battery-operated e-vehicle enabling last metre delivery to residential locations in both rural and urban areas.
+So far, however, its projects have only been operating in major cities (Delhi NCR, Mumbai and Surat).
+Its business model primarily relies on contributors/CSR activities but also allows individuals to rent these water ATMs and run them as their own ventures.
+5 50.90% (20 rur )15-16) for al Toilets.
+Eram Scientific's smart toilets.
+Along with having self-cleaning automatic washing mechanisms, Eram Scientific has product variants with solar technology and portability features.
+Its toilets need a water supply and can be attached to any 88.13 97.52 (20 - 015-16) septic tank.
+The prices of its toilets range from Rs.
 2 lakh to 20 lakh and maintenance costs between Rs.
-3,500 to Rs.
-5,100 per month/per unit.
-The company specializes in making public toilets with useful features like remote sensing, and those in Percentage of Districts achieving 88.13 - automatic washing and napkin dispensing/destroying technologies being aimed in this direction.
-As a result, they vulnerable situations Open Defecation Free (ODF) target have been installed for public usage in some municipalities in India.
-However, these toilets have to be maintained regularly Proportion of schools with separate toilet facility for girls 97.52 (2015-16) in order to remain working.
-A lot of these public toilets are now out of operation because their Annual Maintenance Contracts (AMC) have not been renewed. , Sanitation Treatment Plant DRDO's Biodigester: A bio-digester is an anaerobic multicompartment tank with inoculum (anaerobic bacteria) which digests organic material biologically.
+3 500 to Rs.
+5 100 per month/per unit.
+The company specialises in making public toilets with useful features such as remote sensing, automatic washing and napkin dispensing/destroying technologies being aimed in this direction.
+As a result, they have been installed for public usage in some municipalities in India.
+However, these toilets have to be maintained regularly in order to remain operational A lot of these public toilets are now out of operation because their annual maintenance contracts (AMC) have not been renewed.
+Sanitation treatment plant.
+DRDO's Biodigester.
+A biodigester is an anaerobic multi-compartment tank with inoculum (anaerobic bacteria) which digests organic material biologically.
 This system converts faecal waste into usable water and gases in an eco-friendly manner.
 It can be connected to the toilet or a series of toilets.
-No power supply is required and it is also cost-effective and maintenance free.
-Biodigester installation is 50 per cent cheaper than septic tank and gives out natural methane and carbon dioxide (minimal air and water pollution) and requires 25-30 per cent less space, compared to septic tanks.
-Per unit of biodigester for household costs Rs 30,000-50,000, based on the location.
-This technology is being used under the Swachh Bharat Mission.
-6.3 By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and Proportion of domestic and industrial wastewater flows safely treated Percentage of sewage treated before discharge into surface water bodies Percentage of industries (17 category of highly polluting industries/grossly polluting industry/red category of a) 87.63 (Red Category) b) 86.25 (17 Category) c) 88.99 (GPI Category (2017-18) Water Technology Initiative is an ongoing DST programme that aims to promote R&D activities aimed at providing safe drinking water at affordable cost using appropriate S&T interventions evolved through indigenous efforts.
+No power supply is required and it is also cost-effective and maintenance-free.
+Biodigester installation is 50% cheaper than a septic tank and gives out natural methane and carbon dioxide (minimal air and water pollution) and requires 25-30% less space compared to septic tanks.
+Costs Rs.
+30 000-50 000 per biodigester unit per household based on the location.
+This technology is being used as part of the Swachh Bharat Mission.